psychoanalytic psychotherapy association training

 Undertaking a clinical training in Psychoanalytic Psychotherapy represents a major personal investment in terms of time, money and individual development.
 We hope the following information will give you a sense of what training at the bpf might be like.

-We aim to keep fees as affordable as possible, and they are currently set at £2,950 annually for the four years of the theory curriculum.
-After this, while clinical work is completed, there is a reduction in the annual fee.
+We aim to keep fees as affordable as possible, and they are currently set at £4120 annually for the four years of the theory curriculum.
+If clinical work needs to continue, there is a reduction in the annual fee to £1936.

-If an Infant Observation is undertaken there is an additional fee of £500 per term.
+If an Infant Observation is undertaken there is an additional fee of £1605.

 The trainee’s fees for their own personal therapy is negotiated with the training therapist on an individual basis.
 Similarly, when beginning to see training patients the cost of supervision will be discussed with each training supervisor.
 Trainees will need to provide an appropriate setting to see training patients and this may involve room rental costs.